 - Other University Employees.

 All university employees (including but not limited to research faculty) other than tenured or tenure‐track faculty are not permitted to use university time for personal benefit nor for the benefit of external entities, unless approved by the employee’s Supervising Authority.
 Supervising Authorities may not authorize such service unless the service advances the interest of the university and does not unduly conflict with the staff member’s university responsibilities.
 Moreover, any compensation received for consulting and service on external boards occurring during the staff member’s normal working hours must be remitted to the university unless the employee is working on authorized vacation or unpaid leave.
-Research Associates, PRAs, Research Professors, Lecturers, and Instructors should obtain approval using the Consulting Approval Form.
+Research Associates, PRAs, Research Professors, Lecturers, Teaching Professors and Instructors should obtain approval using the Consulting Approval Form.
 All other employees should obtain approval using the Authorization to Engage in Outside Employment Form.
 See Regent Policy 8.B.

 In order to avoid Conflicts of Interest, you must: